How to select a CC2530 board

 How to connect a CC-debugger to your computer

 Connect your debugger to a USB port on your computer using a standard USB cable.
 A new USB device should appear in Devices Manager on your computer.
 If you’ve installed Texas Instruments Flash Programmer before, the drivers for the new USB device will be installed automatically.
 You should see something like “SmartRF04EB” or “CC-debugger” in Devices Manager.

 Here are examples for general usage cases.
 All these examples may have exceptions.

 - Select a firmware for the right chip: CC2530 in our case.

-- If your board has a RF front-end chip then you must select firmware for a combination of the main chip and the RF chip (for example CC2530 + RXF2401).
+- If your board has an RF front-end chip, then you must select the firmware for a combination of the main chip and the RF chip (for example, CC2530 + RXF2401).
 For example, CC2530ZNP-Pro-Secure_LinkKeyJoin_RXF2401.hex

 - Select a firmware for your Zigbee network.
 Devices with different network parameters are incompatible (they cannot communicate).
 Each Zigbee network has the following key parameters: